Chicago Homeowners Insurance Claim Lawyer

 Damages Covered by Homeowner's Insurance Policies

-- Damage to the property resulting from a break in or robbery, including the cost of any items stolen during the theft.
+- Damage to the premises resulting from a break-in or robbery, including the cost of any items stolen during the theft.

-- Damage to the property due to vandalism or negligent actions of a third party.
+- Property damage caused by vandalism (intentional act) or negligent actions of a third party

-- The cost of repairs following storms, floods or other natural disasters such as hail, water, fire, wind and electrical damage.
+- The cost of repairs following storms, floods, or other natural disasters such as hail, water, fire, wind, and electrical accidents.

-- Damage caused due to an accident such as a fire which started on accident, regardless of whether the fire was the result of individual negligence.
+- The destruction that was caused due to accidents, such as a fire that started accidentally, regardless of whether the fire was the result of individual negligence

-- Damage caused by environmental disasters such as toxic material spills or devaluation of property due to excessive pollution.
+- Environmental disasters such as toxic material spills or devaluation of the premises due to excessive pollution

 Attempts at Intimidation: Attempts by Insurance Carriers to Bully Legitimate Claims From Getting Pursued